Royal Wedding Dresses: the Duchess of Cambridge

 The original went on display at Buckingham Palace that summer, with the Queen and the Duchess of Cambridge coming along to admire it as the exhibition got under way.

-Five years on, Kate's wedding gown has stood the test of time and still looks as gorgeous now as it did on the day it was unveiled to the world.
-Its wearer has gone on to be a royal fashion icon and her regal style career began with a gown that now belongs to the history books.
+There is no doubt that Kate's wedding gown is an all time classic, still talked about as a regal winner all these years on.
+Its wearer has gone on to be a royal fashion icon and her royal style career began with a gown that now belongs to the history books.

 Photo credit: Defence Images via Flickr.